GenaroDS/PingTester/README.md

 PingTest is a clean, lightweight system tray app that monitors your internet connection quality using colored icons and data.
 It employs multithreading for continuous background ping tests, updating the system tray icon with real-time results.
 Users can customize the ping test, changing the host, amount of pings, and other settings to tailor the monitoring to their specific needs.
 The ping test is easily customizable through the settings options available in the context menu of the system tray icon.

-## Installation

-1. Download the .exe from the [Releases](https://github.com/GenaroDS/PingTester.NET/releases/tag/exe) section.
-2. Run `PingTester.exe`.
-   - Note: The first time you run the application, it might take a moment to initialize.

 ## Screenshots
 The system tray icon changes color based on connection stability: